bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 To demo the multi-subscription, we use a GraphQL client, e.g., [Altair](https://altair.sirmuel.design/).
-The setup is described in [here](subscriptions.md).
+The setup is described [here](subscriptions.md).

-Subscribe to user statistics with following query:
+Subscribe to user statistics with the following query:
 ```graphql title="subscription.gql"
 subscription {
   userStatistics {